Your shoulders are much more important than you think.

 You know you need to get a hold on your nutrition, so you can optimize your recovery.
 So how do you do that?

-You can sign up for the Free or Premium version of the 1st Phorm App or you can contact us here at 1st Phorm and one of our NASM Certified Personal Trainers can help you out!
-Just send us an email at CustomerService@1stPhorm.com or give us a call at 1-800-409-9732 Monday thru Friday from 6am CST to 10pm CST.
+You can download the 1st Phorm App or you can contact us here at 1st Phorm and one of our NASM Certified Personal Trainers can help you out!
+Just send us an email at CustomerService@1stPhorm.com or give us a call at 1-800-409-9732 every day from 6AM to 10PM Central.

 If you have any questions at all, or need any help, we’ve got your back!